UDOOboard/Neo-Docs/docs/13_Advanced_Topics/04_Compile_Android_From_Source.md

 ### Build Kernel

 The kernel is built together with the rest of the Android system.
 However, it is also possible to modify the configuration and rebuild it separately.
 As for the bootloader, the kernel can be configured and customized for a very wide range of boards and peripherals.
 Linux kernel customization is a very complex task, an in-depth description is out of the scope of this document.
-Here we consider only the default configuration to run linux kernel on UDOO DUAL/QUAD board.
+Here we consider only the default configuration to run linux kernel on UDOO NEO board.

 It is possible to configure (or restore) the kernel to the default configuration for the Module calling the command below: